Photo by Derick Smith @derickphotography

 Now 20+ years sober, Patrick is more prolific than ever.

 Celebrating 30 years of Filter, 2023 saw the much-anticipated release of a new Filter album The Algorithm.
-Singles “Face Down” and “Obliteration” both had innovative music videos which garnered attention from new and long-time fans alike.
+Singles “Face Down,” “For the Beaten” and “Obliteration” had innovative music videos which garnered attention from new and long-time fans alike.